arifszn/OneClick/README.md

 - [Business Name](https://businessname.new) - Designate your business name on Shopify.
 - [Personio](https://candidate.new) - Track your candidate pipeline using Personio.
 - [Shopify](https://shopify.new) - Start a new online shop on Shopify.
+- [SurveyMonkey](https://surveymonkey.new) - Create a new survey using SurveyMonkey.

 ## Support